 I want to share a story with you...

-The summer I turned 14 years old, my dad decided he was going to designate the task of cleaning windows to me.
+The summer I turned 14-years old, my dad decided he was going to designate the task of cleaning windows to me.
 I was to go around the entire house and clean every window from the inside of the house.
 He would clean them from the outside.

 As I cleaned, window after window, my dad kept telling me to use newspaper instead of a rag.
 I rolled my eyes every time.
-I thought to myself, "how in the heck would newspaper do the job better than a rag?
+"How in the heck would newspaper do the job better than a rag?
 He must be making it up.
 There goes dad again, trying to tell me how to do everything HIS way."
 I certainly did not need anyone telling me how to clean, of all things...

-When a crisis occurs you might be able to maintain it internally without news leaking to the public, but more often than not, the public finds out.
-So, plan for the plan failing, plan for a crisis and plan that the news will go public.
-Here are 3 things you must do when managing this kind of crisis....
+When a crisis occurs, you might be able to manage it internally without news leaking to the public.
+However, more often than not, the public finds out.
+So, plan for the fail, for a crisis, and for news going public.